 When smush.it was launched, only available option was to smush (Compress) the images which are uploaded after activation of the plugin, but latest version added a new feature call Bulk smush.it.
 This feature, compresses all old images on your WordPress image folder and this is very helpful in reducing your load time for old posts.
 In case, if you have a huge blog or blog with tons of images, you might like to put your blog in maintenance mode and compress all old images.

 - stripping the un-used colors from indexed images

 It’s always a better idea to lower down the image load size this will decrease the blog loading time.
 You can check your page load time using Pingdom and iwebtoool.

 Here is a screenshot of my image gallery on WordPress and it clearly shows how much of bytes this plugin saved from each of my images:

 Even if you are using any CDN or serve images from sub-domain, you should use this plugin as it compresses and reduce the size of images at the time of uploading, so even with CDN, Smush.it will make your blog loading faster.

-I have already added smush.it in the list of plugins which we use on ShoutMeLoud and it’s one of those essential plugins that you can’t miss.
-Though, this plugin doesn’t do anything apart from compressing images on your WordPress blog, but since speed is one of important factor in search engine ranking, we can’t afford to miss this.
+I have already added smush.it in the list of plugins which we use on ShoutMeLoud and it’s one of those essential WordPress plugins that you shouldn’t miss.
+Since speed is one of an important factor in search engine ranking, we can’t afford to miss this.